 A well-kept secret

 This isn't a tourist attraction.
 There's no visitor centre, no heritage trail, no blue plaques.
 John Brown's shipyard, the famous Brown's of Clydebank where Britain's greatest liners were built, is now partly buried under a modern college and a leisure centre and part wasteland awaiting development.
 But by lurking furtively in a car park you can stand on hallowed ground, on the spot where the Lusitania, Aquitania, Empress of Britain, Queen Mary, Queen Elizabeth and even the QE2 were built.
-And by lurking furtively in the leisure centre car park next door, you can stand where WW2 battlecruiser HMS Hood was built, too.
+And by lurking furtively by the leisure centre next door, you can stand where WW2 battlecruiser HMS Hood was built.

-You won't find this famous site marked on any modern map.
+You won't find this famous site marked on the map.
 I found it by comparing aerial photos of the Queen Mary under construction with today's Google Maps.
 But it's easy to reach, and accessible.
+Once there, you can walk around the area freely.

 How to get there